Code-Institute-Submissions/Dark-Luna/README.md

 ### Features to be implemented ###

 I would like to add a testimonials app.
 I have been working with that, but time sadly did not permit me to make a fully CRUD funtioning app of it.
 There should also be an option to add/edit and delete categories to the blog section.
-Again, I have been working on it, but it got confused with the workshop categories function.
-And as this project is ecommerce centered, I decided to abandon this function for a later date.
+Again, I have been working on it, but it was using a slug url and I couldnt figure out how to use this to create the edit/delete function.
+And as this project is e-commerce centered, I decided to abandon this function for a later date.

 ### Known issues ###